-MARKETING 185 - 3 Units International Marketing
+MARKETING 185 - 3 Units International Marketing (Same as Business 185)

 An examination of the environment and operations of global marketing, including the international marketing mix; product, pricing, placement and promotion, as well as emerging issues in international trade, such as the globalization of markets, standardization vs. Adaptation and the cultural environment of business.
 Three hours lecture a week.
 Optional credit/no credit or grade.
 Transfer Credit: CSU.